justinknguyen/Pi-Guide/Pi-Guide/NAS.md

 ## Configuration

 If you have an external ssd, your Pi may have trouble booting due to static on the USB 3.0 port.
-Either plug it into a USB 2.0 port or put a USB hub between the ssd and the Pi.
+Either plug it into a USB 2.0 port or put a powered USB hub between the ssd and the Pi.
+An unpowered USB hub can cause read/writing to the ssd to stop and corrupt.

 1. If you have an external drive, you can find it by entering:
    ```